 allianceadjustment.com Listed by dragonforce Ransomware Group

-On May 25, 2026, the ransomware group DragonForce added allianceadjustment.com to its leak site, confirming that it had exfiltrated internal files from Alliance Adjustment Group, an insurance claims adjuster serving Pennsylvania and New Jersey.
+On May 25, 2026, the ransomware group DragonForce added allianceadjustment.com to its leak site, claiming that it had exfiltrated internal files from Alliance Adjustment Group, an insurance claims adjuster serving Pennsylvania and New Jersey.

 Public reporting indicates the company specializes in handling claims for water damage, fire, storm damage, theft, and vandalism.
 The listing on the DragonForce leak site states that internal files were taken during a ransomware incident.
 The exact number of people whose information appears in the stolen data remains unknown.
 Available reporting describes the exposed material as internal files, though the full scope of personal information contained in those files has not been publicly detailed.